ilc-opensource/io-js/README.md

 ### Control IO with Javascript on IOT device

-With iot-io you can develop the program with Javascript to control IO.
+With iot-io library programmer can develop the program with Javascript to control IO.
 The API is Arduino like and easy to understand.

-For example we can turn on a LED by below file
+For example we can turn on a LED on digital pin 13 with below file
 ```javascript
 var IOLIB = require('iot-io');
 var io = new IOLIB.IO({